WHAT IS CBD?

 The study of cannabis helps us understand how the human body works.
-In 1992 during a biased study to prove that cannabis is harmful, the endocannabinoid system (eCS) was discovered.
+In 1992 during a biased study to prove that cannabis is harmful, the endocannabinoid system (ECS) was discovered.
 It is called the endocannabinoid system because cannabis was the reason it was discovered.
-Had it been any other plant which led to its discovery, it would be called something else.
+Had it been any other plant which led to its discovery, it would be called something else entirely.

-When we understand CBD, we can make wiser choices regarding our health because we will understand the medical benefits of CBD.
+When we understand CBD, we can make wiser choices regarding our health because we will better understand the benefits CBD has to offer.

 Highly specialized cells called neurons are found throughout the brain.
 Each neuron connects to many others through structures called synapses.
 These are sites where one neuron communicates to another by releasing chemical messengers known as neurotransmitters.

 A neuron’s sensitivity to a specific neurotransmitter depends on whether or not it contains a receptor that “fits” the neurotransmitter like an electrical socket fits a plug.
 If a neuron contains receptors that match a particular neurotransmitter, then it can respond directly to that transmitter.
 Otherwise, it generally cannot.
 All neurons contain multiple neurotransmitter receptors, allowing them to respond to some neurotransmitters but not others.

 Brain receptors are sensitive to neurotransmitters produced naturally within the brain.
 Brain receptors are also affected by plant-based staples like chocolate, coffee, black pepper, or terpenes found in mangoes.